 CRISPR: More than just for gene editing?
-Researcher finds new use for revolutionary gene-splicing tool; Electrochemical CRISPR platform could lead to quick blood test for disease identification through detection of important nucleic acids, HPV or Parvo.
+Researcher finds a new use for revolutionary gene-splicing tool; Electrochemical CRISPR platform could lead to a quick blood test for disease identification through detection of important nucleic acids, HPV or Parvo.

 The gene-editing tool CRISPR has been heralded as a scientific miracle destined to eradicate diseases from sickle-cell anemia to cancer, or decried as “the genetic scissors that tailor the human gene pool,” an ethically risky technology driving us toward a designer babies.

 Case Western Reserve University researchers see a different opportunity in the CRISPR technique: A new “universal biosensing” point-of-care medical device–similar to the existing commercial blood-glucose sensor–that rapidly and accurately detects troublesome viruses like human papillomavirus (HPV) or parvovirus (parvo).

 To do that, researchers converted the CRISPR “recognition induced enzymatic signal” to an electrical signal, which was then used to detect the biomarkers for those viruses.